 During the morning session, the group of Rotarians produced 50,000.

 16th August, We were pleased to welcome speaker Peter Webb, a geologist, who gave us a talk on the pros and cons of Fracking.
-He was able to give us unbiased responses to the many questions pose by the members.
+He was able to give us unbiased responses to the many questions posed by the members.
 Pictured below, Mr Webb demonstrates the gas hidden within a specimin of Shale, by litterally igniting the gas trapped in the rock.

 QUARRY BANK MILL